 Request for Proposals: SFASA Webinar Series

-Background: Autism Society San Francisco Bay Area plans to launch a pilot series of webinars to better inform and network autism/DD families in the Bay Area and beyond.
-The series will serve as an adjunct to our popular annual conferences focusing on adult autism/DD issues, offering supplementary information while also probing new topics.
+Background: Autism Society San Francisco Bay Area sponsors webinars to better inform and network autism/DD families in the Bay Area and beyond.
+The series serves as an adjunct to our popular annual conferences focusing on adult autism/DD issues, offering supplementary information while also probing new topics.

 Subject areas may include, for example: